 Master of Arts

 EducationThe Institute of Philosophy offers a comprehensive range of BA, MA, MPhil and PhD degrees.
-Viewed collectively, our undergraduate and postgraduate degrees aim to familiarise students with the historical traditions of philosophy as well as with contemporary movements in English-speaking and Continental Philosophy so that they are able to tackle the fundamental areas of philosophical research.
+Viewed collectively, our undergraduate and postgraduate degrees aim to familiarise students with the historical traditions of philosophy as well as with contemporary movements in English-speaking and continental philosophy so that they are able to tackle the fundamental areas of philosophical research.
 All its programmes are taught in English.
-Courses are taught by means of lectures and seminars, while doctoral study is based around meetings with a supervisor.
+Courses are taught by means of lectures and seminars.

 ObjectivesThe programme is oriented towards specialised research in philosophy.
 It aims to deepen a student's advanced knowledge of a topic in philosophy closely connected with the on-going research of one of the Institute's research centres.
 The accent is placed firmly on the development of independent research.
 Each student's study programme is tailored to this goal.
 Hence there is a strong concentration on a number of fundamental research seminars during which specialised skills are developed.
 The programme is envisioned as a bridge or transitional programme to the doctoral programme and functions as a qualification for formal acceptance to doctoral studies at the Institute.
 The MPhil thesis should demonstrate the student's ability to conduct original research.